INTERVIEW 2022.5.14

 Q, it feels like the scene of conceding the first goal was a little delayed in switching.

-I felt that the transition after losing the ball was slow today.
-If we had switched faster and held the front line, we wouldn't have conceded counterattacks.
-I feel that part was not good today.
+A, I felt that our transition after losing the ball was slow today.
+If we had switched quickly during the conceding scene and been able to suppress them up front, I don't think we would have faced a counterattack, so I feel that part was not good today.

 Q, I think we changed the system in the second half and created a good flow.

-A, the system returned to its usual form, and it became a forward, forward development, and I also had a one-on-one chance.
-However, I couldn't take advantage of that opportunity and ended up allowing the winning goal.
+A, we returned the system to its usual form, pushing forward continuously, and I myself had a one-on-one chance.
+However, I couldn't convert that opportunity, and as a result, we conceded the go-ahead goal.

 Q, it was a frustrating second goal conceded.

-A, the second goal was my responsibility, the ball was blocked by the opponent and I couldn't see it, so it went into my feet.
-They took advantage of that and we conceded a goal.
-If I'm in that position, there's no point in being there if I don't clear it, so I think it was a really unnecessary goal to concede.
+A, I take responsibility for the second goal conceded.
+I was blocked by an opponent and lost sight of the ball, which ended up at my feet.
+They took advantage of that and scored.
+If I’m going to be in that position after retreating, there’s no point unless I clear the ball, so I truly believe it was an unnecessary goal conceded.